Sulphur Creek (California)

+Sulphur Creek is an approximately 4.5 mi tributary of Aliso Creek in Orange County, California.
+The creek drains about 6 sqmi in the suburban cities of Laguna Niguel and Laguna Hills.
+Although most of its watershed has been utilized for master planned residential development, the creek retains a natural channel with riparian and wetland habitat in parts of Laguna Niguel Regional Park and Aliso and Wood Canyons Regional Park.
+Urban runoff has changed the once seasonal creek into a perennial stream.

-The Sulphur Creek watershed was once part of the territory of the semi-nomadic Acjachemen Native Americans, who were conquered by Spanish conquistadors in the 17th and 18th centuries and called the Juaneño after nearby Mission San Juan Capistrano.
-During the 19th century, the watershed became part of a rancho and was mostly agricultural and range land until the 1960s, when suburban residential development began in the watershed.
+The Sulphur Creek watershed was once part of the territory of the semi-nomadic Acjachemen Native Americans, who were colonized by the Spanish in the 17th and 18th centuries and called the Juaneño after nearby Mission San Juan Capistrano.
+The creek later became part of the Rancho Niguel Mexican land grant and was mostly agricultural and range land until the 1960s, when suburban residential development began in the watershed.
 Sulphur Creek Dam was built in 1966, forming Laguna Niguel Lake.

-Today, the Sulphur Creek drainage basin includes parts of Laguna Niguel, Laguna Hills, and San Juan Capistrano.
-The creek also flows through parts of Laguna Niguel Regional Park and Aliso and Wood Canyons Regional Park.
-Urban runoff has changed the once seasonal creek into a permanent stream.
-Most of the creek has been channelized to control flooding and prevent erosion, although some sections still include riparian habitat.

 Course

-The creek begins at the outlet of a storm channel near the intersection of Crown Valley Parkway and Greenfield Drive, and flows in a southwesterly direction parallel to Crown Valley Parkway.
+The creek begins at the outlet of a storm channel near the intersection of Crown Valley Parkway and Glenrock Drive, and flows in a southwesterly direction parallel to Crown Valley Parkway.
+U.S. Geological Survey (USGS) topographic maps show the historic channel of the creek beginning slightly further north, under what is now the SR 73/Greenfield Drive interchange.
 The upper section of the creek is a narrow corridor of restored wetland, with the exception of concrete culverts under Moulton Parkway, Nueva Vista Drive and La Paz Road.
-Below La Paz Road the creek flows in a concrete channel about 4 ft wide, although the banks remain in a natural state.
+Below La Paz Road the creek flows in a concrete channel about 4 ft wide, although the banks are vegetated.